Bus Disable Values

 There are two reasons why you may need to set another value:

-Typically that means you will specify a Disable Value on an output-enable pin designated nCE or nOE.
-Generally if you set an nOE pin to have a Disable Value of High then connection test will use this to prevent the non-JTAG device driving a data bus during the connection test.
+In this case the values High or Low will be used.
+Typically that means you will specify a Disable Value on an output-enable pin.
+If the pin is designated *EN, nCE or nOE you will need to set an nOE pin to have a Disable Value of High; if the pin is in the positive sense (ie EN) then a value of Low is appropriate.
+XJTAG will drive the selected value to the net during the connection test in order to prevent the non-JTAG device driving a data bus during the connection test.

 Disable values have a similar effect as setting a Constant Pin in the circuit.
 The advantage of defining disable values in device files comes from the ability to reuse those files across circuits or, where there are multiple instances of a non-JTAG device in a circuit.